-Number of units: 2 Faculty: N lathematics Fees: \$35 Board Developed Course Contact: Mr Curtis Miles - I Relievin g Head Teacher Maths HSC exam: Yes ATAR: Yes - Category A

-Prerequisites: The Mathematics Advanced Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of the NSW Mathematics Years 7-10 Syllabus to a level of 5.3.

-Exclusions: Students may not study the Mathematics Advanced course in conjunction with the Mathematics Standard 1 or the Mathematics Standard 2 course, Mathematics Life Skills.

-The Mathematics Advanced course is a calculus-based course focused on developing student awareness of mathematics as a unique and powerful way of viewing the world to investigate order, relation, pattern, uncertainty and generality.
+Γ Number of units: 2 Faculty: Mathematics Fees: \$35 Board Developed Course Contact: Mr Curtis Miles - Relieving Head Teacher Maths HSC exam: Yes ATAR: Yes - Category A Prerequisites: The Mathematics Advanced Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of the NSW Mathematics Years 7-10 Syllabus to a level of 5.3. - Exclusions: Students may not study the Mathematics Advanced course in conjunction with the Mathematics Standard 1 or the Mathematics Standard 2 course, Mathematics Life Skills.
+Course description The Mathematics Advanced course is a calculus-based course focused on developing student awareness of mathematics as a unique and powerful way of viewing the world to investigate order, relation, pattern, uncertainty and generality.
 The course provides students with the opportunity to develop ways of thinking in which problems are explored through observation, reflection and reasoning.

-The study of Mathematics Advanced in Stage 6:

-- enables students to develop their knowledge, understanding and skills in working mathematically and in communicating concisely and precisely - provides opportunities for students to consider various applications of mathematics in a broad range of contemporary contexts through the use of mathematical modelling and use these models to solve problems related to their present and future needs - provides opportunities for students to develop ways of thinking in which problems are explored through observation, reflection and reasoning - provides a basis for further studies in disciplines in which mathematics and the skills that constitute thinking mathematically have an important role - provides an appropriate mathematical background for students whose future pathways may involve mathematics and its applications in a range of disciplines at the tertiary level.

-The Mathematics Advanced Year 11 course content is comprised of five Topics, with the Topics divided into Subtopics.
-The Topics and Subtopics are:
+The study of Mathematics Advanced in Stage 6: enables students to develop their knowledge, understanding and skills in working mathematically and in communicating concisely and precisely provides opportunities for students to consider various applications of mathematics in a broad range of contemporary contexts through the use of mathematical modelling and use these models to solve problems related to their present and future needs provides opportunities for students to develop ways of thinking in which problems are explored through observation, reflection and reasoning provides a basis for further studies in disciplines in which mathematics and the skills that constitute thinking mathematically have an important role provides an appropriate mathematical background for students whose future pathways may involve mathematics and its applications in a range of disciplines at the tertiary level.
+Year 11 Year 12 Year 12 What students learn What students learn The Mathematics Advanced N comprised of five Topics, with Subtopics.
+The Topics and Su • Topic: Functions • Working with Functi • Topic: Trigonometric Fur • Trigonometric Funct • Topic: Calculus • Introduction to Diffe • Topic: Exponential and L • Logarithms and Expo • Topic: Statistical Analysis • Probability and Disc n the Topics divided into btopics are: ons actions leasure of Angles ions and Identities erentiation ogarithmic Functions onentials The Mathematics Advanced Year 12 course content includes four of the same Topics and the Topic of Financial Mathematics in place of the Topic of Exponential and Logarithmic Functions.
+The Topics and Subtopics are: Topic: Functions Graphing Techniques Topic: Trigonometric Functions Trigonometric Functions and Graphs Topic: Calculus Differential Calculus The Second Derivative Integral Calculus Topic: Financial Mathematics Modelling Financial Situations Topic: Statistical Analysis Descriptive Statistics and Bivariate Data Analysis Random Variables

-- Topic: Functions

-- Working with Functions

-- Topic: Trigonometric Functions

-- Trigonometry and Measure of Angles

-- Trigonometric Functions and Identities

-- Topic: Calculus

-- Introduction to Differentiation

-- Topic: Exponential and Logarithmic Functions

-- Logarithms and Exponentials

-- Topic: Statistical Analysis

-- Probability and Discrete Probability Distributions

-The Mathematics Advanced Year 12 course content includes four of the same Topics and the Topic of Financial Mathematics in place of the Topic of Exponential and Logarithmic Functions.
-The Topics and Subtopics are:

-- Topic: Functions

-- Graphing Techniques

-- Topic: Trigonometric Functions

-- Trigonometric Functions and Graphs

-- Topic: Calculus

-- Differential Calculus

-- The Second Derivative

-- Integral Calculus

-- Topic: Financial Mathematics

-- Modelling Financial Situations

-- Topic: Statistical Analysis

-- Descriptive Statistics and Bivariate Data Analysis

-- Random Variables